dry-python/returns/docs/pages/io.rst

 Lifting
 ~~~~~~~

-You can also lift regular function into one
+You can also lift regular functions into one
-that works with ``IO`` on both ends.
+that works with ``IO`` or ``IOResult`` on both ends.
 It really helps you with the composition!

 .. code:: python